 Story by Liam Slade / Posted Apr 24, 2020

 Stephen sat where he normally did, against the wall by the city bus station.
-This was his usual spot for the past several months, all through the spring, amidst a ratty collection of canvas sacks that contained his entire life.
-He knew that at any moment he might have to grab everything and hurry away, whether because of the weather, the police, the company, or the need to scrounge a meal from any available resource.
+This was his usual spot for the past month, amidst a ratty collection of bags that contained his entire life.
+He knew that at any moment he might have to grab everything and hurry away, whether because of the weather, the police, or the need to scrounge a meal from any available resource.
 Until then, though, all he could do was sit still next to his cardboard sign, which read simply “Anything Helps,” written in deceptively crisp Sharpie on cardboard, with an old paper cup used to collect change.

 He was ragged, with long greasy already-greying hair and shaggy beard, grime splotching his face.
 He wore an old parka that was coming apart at the seams, despite the warming weather of early spring, he dared not shed it.
-Beneath it, his body baked as the days grew hotter, producing a heady b.o. that he was no longer aware of, although he did notice several well-meaning passersby reacting strongly or holding their breath – as they avoided eye contact and strode on.
+Beneath it, his body baked, producing a heady b.o. that he was no longer aware of, although he did notice several well-meaning passersby reacting strongly or holding their breath – as they avoided eye contact and strode on.

 Stephen was quiet and Zenlike in his presence.
 He didn’t beg, he didn’t dance for coins.
 If there was enough kindness in anyone’s heart for him, he was glad to accept it, but he was too proud to cry or perform, and too kind to raise any kind of a fuss.
 The story of how he wound up in this situation was his and his alone, rarely to be shared even if asked.
 Part of it was a string of bad luck, part of it was society just not having a place for him, and part of it, he often thought on his worst, coldest, most lonely nights, was that this was the life he deserved.
 He never spoke about it, even with pedestrians who asked.
 They didn’t really want to know, and he didn’t really want to share.
 The how and why didn’t really change anything, so why dwell on it?

-When he first hit the streets, he was more active, asking everyone who passed to spare what they could, but as the years wore on, he grew tired and more resigned, quiet – perhaps defeated.
+When he first hit the streets, he was more active, asking everyone who passed to spare what they could, but as the years wore on, he grew tired and more resigned, quiet.
 This was his life now, and he made do, sleeping on the pavement and getting by on sometimes less than a few dollars per day.

 After a few weeks at this spot, Stephen gained a neighbor.
-He was older, with an imposingly thicker, huskier trunk for a body, a grizzled grey beard and wool skullcap that made him look like a longshoreman.
-They never spoke, but this new person obviously had a different approach from Stephen – aggressively approaching pedestrians and pleading for assistance, and when they had nothing to give, angrily cussing them out.
+He was a older, with an imposingly thicker, huskier trunk for a body and a grizzled grey beard and wool skullcap that made him look like a sailor.
+They never spoke, but this new person obviously had a different approach from Stephen – aggressively approaching pedestrians and asking for assistance, and when they had nothing to give, angrily cussing them out.
 Privately, Stephen nicknamed him Angry Bob.